nestauk/dap_dv_backends/arxlive_spotlight_annotation/dataQuality/aggs/flattenedSimilarityScoreExtendedStats/README.md

-## Flattened `confidence` Extended Stats
+## Flattened `similarityScore` Extended Stats

-Produces a number of different statistical measures such as average, STD, min, max, etc. for`confidence`values.
+Produces a number of different statistical measures such as average, STD, min, max, etc. for `similarityScore` fields.
 Flattened here denotes the fact that all annotated entities are treated as a flat list - no per document analysis is performed.